Towns and regions impacted by the summer bushfires have plenty to entice families, writes ANGELA SAURINE

 Each summer, Aussie families flock to the coast – and increasingly the mountains – to bask in the sunshine and spend quality time together as they enjoy a vast range of leisure activities during their annual break.
 But this year was different, with many trips interrupted and plans thwarted by unprecedented bushfires that ravaged some of our favourite holiday playgrounds.
 A few months on, these destinations are continuing to recover, with bushland regenerating and wildlife returning.

-Many parts of this region, just 30 minutes’ drive from Adelaide, were badly impacted by the Cudlee Creek bushfire that began before Christmas 2019, with more than 80 homes lost.
+Many parts of the Adelaide Hills region, just 30 minutes’ drive from Adelaide, were badly impacted by the Cudlee Creek bushfire that began before Christmas 2019, with more than 80 homes lost.
 But many towns were not directly impacted, including historic German village, Hahndorf.
 All roads and tourism businesses have re-opened, and the region is welcoming visitors with open arms.

 While three of the area’s most family-friendly wineries lost vines in the fire, the cellar doors and gardens at Golding Wines in Lobethal, Barristers Block in Woodside and Anderson Hill in Lenswood were saved are great places to support local businesses.